sclasen/akka-zk-cluster-seed/readme.md

 ---

 Add the folowing dependency to your project. `akka-zk-cluster-seed` is built with akka dependencies marked as provided, so it should work with a reasonable range of akka versions configured in your build.sbt.
+Note that you must also have `spray 1.3.X and spray-json as dependencies in your project if you want to use the neftlix exhibitor integration described below.

 ```scala
 libraryDependencies += "com.sclasen" %% "akka-zk-cluster-seed" % "0.0.3"